 Pysht River Conservation Area

 The Pysht River Conservation Area is a 74-acre property along the Pysht River in western Clallam County.
 North Olympic Land Trust purchased and restored the property with help from the Makah Tribe, the Lower Elwha Klallam Tribe, North Olympic Peninsula Lead Entity, and the Salmon Recovery Funding Board.
-The property is open to the public for passive recreational activities such as bird watching and fishing.

 In 2009, North Olympic Land Trust started implementing a multi-phase vision to conserve portions of the lower 10 miles of the Pysht River as intact habitat for native fish and wildlife.
 As part of this process, North Olympic Land Trust acquired two properties, which together we call the Pysht River Conservation Area.
 The Conservation Area, located 8.7 miles from the mouth of the Pysht River, protects 74 acres of land, including 2/3 mile of the Pysht River, 1,500 feet of Green Creek and four wetlands.
 The Pysht River is used by coho salmon, cutthroat trout, and steelhead, and is vital for the recovering productivity of chinook and chum salmon.